ruby/www.ruby-lang.org/en/news/_posts/2014-01-13-approved-maintenance-policy.md

 For context, you should read our recent policy changes for [semantic versioning](/en/news/2013/12/21/semantic-versioning-after-2-1-0).

-Given the previously mentioned versioning scheme, ruby-core aims to support the following policy:
+Given the current supported version scheme, the ruby-core policy is as follows:

   * `MINOR`: With "best effort" goal with at least 6 months and at best 3 years or after two newer `MINOR` releases.
   * `TEENY`: Will be released approximately every 2-4 months, backports will be made to the `ruby_MAJOR_MINOR` branch